 The lake offers great fishing including bluegills, crappies, and bass.
-Members and visitors who want to fish can use rowboats, pedal boats or canoes, or the fishing pier.
-For the last few years, there has been a children’s fishing tournament during the summer.
+Members and visitors who like to fish can use our rowboats, pedal boats, or canoes, or fish off the fishing piers.
 There is no launch available, and gasoline motors are not allowed.

 I am from far away and plan to visit Chicago.
 How hard is it to get to LOWC?

 Many nudists who are visiting Chicago for business or other reasons or passing through the Midwest stop and visit us.
-LOWC is less than 90 minutes from downtown Chicago by car.
-Follow directions from the West.
-LOWC is less than 30 minutes from the main east-west route (I80) that many people take when traveling across the country.
-And we are right on Hwy 30.
+LOWC is less than 90 minutes West of downtown Chicago by car, and about 2.5 hrs North of Indianapolis.
+LOWC is less than 30 minutes from the main east-west route through Indiana (I80) that many people take when traveling across the country.
+And we are right on Hwy 30 in the city of Valparaiso.
 See Maps and Directions

 I don't have a car.
 Is there any public transportation from Chicago to LOWC?